awsdocs/aws-lambda-developer-guide/doc_source/services-rds-tutorial.md

    + Review the results in the AWS Lambda console\.
    + Verify the results in CloudWatch Logs\.

 Now that you have created a Lambda function that accesses a database in your VPC, you can have the function invoked in response to events\.
-For information about configuring event sources and examples, see [Using AWS Lambda with Other Services](lambda-services.md)\.
+For information about configuring event sources and examples, see [Using AWS Lambda with other services](lambda-services.md)\.